elan-ev/tobira/docs/docs/setup/jwt.md

-# JWT for cross-origin user authentication (e.g. for uploading videos)
+---
+sidebar_position: 4
+---

+# Setup JWT auth

 In some situations, users of Tobira (or rather, their browsers) need to communicate with Opencast directly.
 For example, take the video uploader: